General Description and Program Goals

 - Demonstrate ability to address the need of individuals in diverse cultural settings.

-The Bachelor of Arts degree in Christian Counseling requires a minimum of 45 course credits earned in General Education.
-General Education courses include courses in communications, humanities, natural sciences, computer, and the social sciences.
+The Bachelor of Arts degree in Christian Counseling requires a minimum of 39 course credits earned in General Education.
+General Education courses include courses in Communications, Humanities, Math/Science, and the Social sciences.

 The student may submit a senior thesis (a major academic paper) earning 3 credits to complete the program.
 In this case, the student will take the course, BT400 Thesis, and present a prospectus and outline of the thesis during his/her final year of the program.
 The school will assign an academic supervisor according to the subject of the thesis.
 The text of the senior thesis will be approximately 30 pages double-spaced.